mnkleinoeder/etoxws-api/doc/source/deployment.rst

 The package used for job management and queuing, ``celery``, is controlled by a service management tool called ``supervisord``.
 On CentOS 6.x a rather old version (2.x) is available in the official software repos.
 Therefore, ansible is installing a recent version from PyPi.
-On Ubuntu 12.04/14.04 the official repositories provide a reasonable recent version (3.x) and those are used.
+On Ubuntu 12.04/14.04 the official repositories provide a reasonable recent version (3.x) and this one is intalled and used.

 Configuration files
 '''''''''''''''''''